With Coach Rowan Wilson, Chartered Physiotherapist at Physiofit Cambridge

 Time To Recover

 The first 4-6 weeks after you’ve had a baby are the golden period for healing.
 So it’s vital to give your body some time to rest and recover.
-This will allow the tissues of your pelvic floor muscles to heal, the abdominal muscles to come back together and your ribs, spine, pelvis and pelvic organs to realign.
-Running in this period can delay healing and puts you at risk for developing pelvic floor problems, pelvic organ prolapse or delayed closure of your abdominal muscles as well as back, hip and knee injuries.
+This will allow the tissues of your pelvic floor muscles to heal, the abdominal muscles to come back together, and your ribs, spine, pelvis, and pelvic organs to realign.
+Running in this period can delay healing and puts you at risk for developing pelvic floor problems, pelvic organ prolapse, or delayed closure of your abdominal muscles as well as back, hip, and knee injuries.

 Glute Strengthening Exercises For Postnatal Women

-Before you start you’ll need to practice tightening your pelvic floor and lower abdominals together.
+Before you start, you’ll need to practice tightening your pelvic floor and lower abdominals together.

-Breathe out slowly and tighten your pelvic floor muscles by imagine you are stopping yourself from passing any wind and draw in your lower abdominals slightly away from the line of your trousers.
-You don’t need to work these muscles too hard … try to find a point halfway between completely relaxed muscles and tightening them fully, so they are working together at about 50% capacity.
+- Breathe out slowly and tighten your pelvic floor muscles by imagine you are stopping yourself from passing any wind and draw in your lower abdominals slightly away from the line of your trousers.
+You don’t need to work these muscles too hard.
+Try to find a point halfway between completely relaxed muscles and tightening them fully, so they are working together at about 50% capacity.

 Single Leg Balance

 Place your fingertips on the bony points at the front of your pelvis.
 Breathe out to tighten your pelvic floor and lower abdominals.
-Take your weight onto one leg and balance keeping your pelvis level and still.
+Take your weight onto one leg and balance, keeping your pelvis level and still.
 Hold for up to 30 seconds and repeat 3 times on each side.

 Wall Squats

 Breathe out to tighten your pelvic floor and lower abdominals.
 Slide your back down a wall, keeping your knees in line with your feet.
-Hold for 3-5 slow breathes without letting go of your pelvic floor or abdominal muscles.
+Hold for 3-5 slow breaths without letting go of your pelvic floor or abdominal muscles.
 Breathe out to rise again.

 Step-ups